List of highest-grossing Indian films in overseas markets: South Asian diaspora

 Since the 1990s, the largest overseas market for Indian cinema has been the South Asian diaspora.
 South Asians in the United Kingdom were the first major diaspora market, with Indian film releases in the United Kingdom dating back to the 1950s.

 The diaspora market grew significantly in the early 1990s, with the popularity of Shah Rukh Khan largely credited for popularizing the trend of Indian films targeting overseas NRI audiences.
 After substantial overseas success from the Shah Rukh Khan-starrer Darr (1993) and the Madhuri Dixit-Salman Khan-starrer Hum Aapke Hain Koun (1994), the biggest overseas breakthrough came with Dilwale Dulhania Le Jayenge (1995), starring Shah Rukh Khan and Kajol as NRIs in love.
 Afterwards, Indian films followed a trend of releasing worldwide with an increasing number of screens.
 The Shah Rukh Khan-starrer Dil Se..
 (1998) was the first Indian film to enter the United Kingdom's top 10 box office charts.
 Diaspora audiences in the United States and United Kingdom accounted for 55% of overseas ticket sales for films such as Kuch Kuch Hota Hai (1998) and Taal (1999).
 In 2000, the overseas export market for Indian films was worth annually.
 The Naseeruddin Shah-starrer Monsoon Wedding (2001) crossed ₹100 crore overseas, followed by the Shah Rukh Khan-starrer My Name Is Khan (2010) and then the Aamir Khan-starrer 3 Idiots (2009) in 2011.
 Shah Rukh Khan also holds the record for having starred in the annual highest-grossing Hindi film in overseas markets for 15 individual years, the highest for any actor, with the latest being Pathaan (2023).

 Highest-grossing films

-The following list of films is sorted in terms of US dollars (not adjusted for inflation), the standard currency used to measure box office performance for overseas markets.
+The following list of films is sorted in terms of US dollars (not adjusted for inflation), the standard6 currency used to measure box office performance for overseas markets.